 The charity donated £500 towards the cost and the children designed a poster of the garden plan which was entered into a local competition.
 They won the second prize worth £250, all of which helped the project towards its target.
 Some generous supporters of the charity gave further donations for specific items like a small fountain, a stand for a white board, pin board and specimen collection shelf, a hedgehog house, five fruit trees and many essential items like watering cans and gardening tools.
 By the time the garden was officially opened in May on the occasion of the charity's AGM held that year at the school, the children had already organised a stand in the playground selling the first produce to parents, teachers and supporters.

 By the middle of the Autumn term the children's produce had provided many a school lunchtime soup and produced a small income for the purchase of seeds for the following year.
 And so it has continued ever since.

 A garden bench has been donated inscribed with the following quotation by Albert Schweitzer:

 "How often did I say to myself: there is far more going on in a child's heart than it will let you guess."

 For some children, pottering in the garden can be the highlight of the day!

-(Children's pictures with courtesy from the Biggleswade Chronicle)
+(Headline photo courtesy of the Biggleswade Chronicle)